pvdabeel/mysonoff/README.md

 ## Installation instructions:

-1. Ensure you have [bitbar](https://github.com/matryer/bitbar/releases/latest) installed.
+1. Ensure you have [xbar](https://github.com/matryer/xbar/releases/latest) installed.
-2. Ensure your bitbar plugins directory does not have a space in the path (A known bitbar bug)
-3. Copy [mysonoff.15m.py](mysonoff.15m.py) to your bitbar plugins folder and chmod +x the file from your terminal in that folder
+2. Copy [mysonoff.15m.py](mysonoff.15m.py) to your xbar plugins folder and chmod +x the file from your terminal in that folder
-4. Run bitbar
+4. Run xbar

 If you get a "websocket" error, perform the following: